Saujas/Compiler-Project-CS-F363/README.md

 ## Instructions to run
   1. run `make` to compile the code and generate executable
-  2. run the file stage1exe as pass input test case and output filename as parameters
+  2. run the file stage1exe as pass input test case and output filename as parameters</br>
 	Example: `./stage1exe test.txt parsetreeOutFile.txt`

 ## Current Progress